-- use your St. Clare's email address for communicating with current students whenever possible. - only use St. Clare's email accounts for personal communication when this is absolutely necessary. - never use personal email accounts for communicating on behalf of St. Clare's with current students, staff, clients or others.
+- use your St. Clare's email address for communicating with current students. - only use St. Clare's email accounts for personal communication when urgent circumstances make this absolutely necessary. - never use personal email or other social media accounts for communicating on behalf of St. Clare's with current students, staff, clients or others.